 - extra virgin olive oil

 I love hot spices.
 But if they are too strong for you, replace them for the ones you are used to.
+You can add also curry powder, red pepper flakes, chili powder, cloves garlic and even fresh herbs such as rosemary and cilantro.
 Either way, this healthy side dish will be the star of your table.
+If you like a cheese flavor, you can also add some parmesan cheese on top of the florets before baking.

 To cut the cauliflower into florets: